deepssquared/deepssquared/README.md

 ### About me
-I am an MPH graduate and MS student interested in the intersection of data science and medicine.
+I am an MPH and MS graduate interested in the intersection of data science and medicine.

 ### Select Publications :closed_book: